How we communicate

 From time to time, a teacher may have concerns about your child’s progress and arrange an interview time with you.
 Parents are also encouraged to make appointments to discuss their child’s progress, especially if there are concerns on your part.
 Remember if there are concerns, your child’s teacher should be your first port of call.
 Please phone the school or write a note to the teacher to make an appointment.

-- Students will receive a formal written report at the end of Semester 1 & Semester 2.
+- Students will receive a formal written report, sent out on Connect, at the end of Semester 1 & Semester 2.

 - Please note that your child’s teacher may request a meeting with you to discuss your child/ren’s progress.